podcast

 DZ-38: Excelling at Exposition (Part 2)

-How can exposition twist your story in new directions?
+Listen to learn how to use exposition as dramatic revelation rather than mere information delivery.
 In the second part of Draft Zero's two-part episode on "Exposition", Stu & Chas take an even deeper look at this notoriously challenging part of screenwriting.
 For many stories there are pre-existing facts (or given circumstances) that need to be communicated to an audience, and often we rely on dialogue to do it.
-But exposition can do more than just communicate, it can serve as dramatic revelation that twists a story into a new direction or provides an emotional payoff - or both!.
-So how do great writers make...
+But exposition can do more than just communicate, it can serve as dramatic revelation that twists a story into a new direction or provides an emotional payoff - or both...

 2016-12-06